 It seems to be interesting; you can set different shipping charges for a few categories and for a specific user role.
 For example, you may want to let your employees avail of free shipping when they buy clothes.
 This plugin will let you do so.

 Sometimes, you may want to remove all charges, reduce charges or increase charges on multiple types of products, which belong to a similar category.
 In that case, the category-based shipping rule works.

 To apply this, you can follow the procedure described above.

 Once applied to the e-commerce store, your customers’ carts will function according to it.

-For example – If we apply a shipping charge of $10 on all products, belonging to ‘Bow-ties’ category, it will work as shown below:
+For example – If we apply a shipping charge of $10 on all products, belonging to the ‘Bow-ties’ category, it will work as shown below:

-Here, this product ‘bow-tie’ belongs to bow-ties category and hence, a shipping charge of $10 is applied to it automatically when the buyer selects the product.
+Here, this product ‘bow-tie’ belongs to the bow-ties category and hence, a shipping charge of $10 is applied to it automatically when the buyer selects the product.

 Install the plugin and get started with it.
 Additionally, you may ask us queries in comments, if you are stuck at any step.
 We will be more than happy to help you out.